 Post-marketing experience with the drug

-On the part of the blood and lymphatic system: unknown frequency - cases of serious bleeding, mainly subcutaneous, musculoskeletal, ocular hemorrhage (conjunctival, in the tissue and retina), bleeding from the respiratory tract (hemoptysis, pulmonary hemorrhage), nosebleeds, hematuria and bleeding from postoperative wounds and cases of fatal bleeding (especially intracranial hemorrhage, gastrointestinal bleeding and retroperitoneal hemorrhage), agranulocytosis, granulocytopenia, plastic anemia / pancytopenia, thrombotic thrombocytopenic purpura (TTP), acquired hemophilia A.
+On the part of the blood and lymphatic system: unknown frequency - cases of serious bleeding, mainly subcutaneous, musculoskeletal, ocular hemorrhage (conjunctival, in the tissue and retina), airway bleeding (hemoptysis, pulmonary hemorrhage), nosebleeds, hematuria and bleeding from postoperative wounds and fatal bleeding cases (especially intracranial hemorrhages, gastrointestinal bleeding and retroperitoneal hemorrhages), agranulocytosis, granulocytopenia, aplastic anemia / pancytopenia, thrombotic thrombocytopenic purpura (TTP) A. acquired

 From the side of the immune system: unknown frequency - anaphylactoid reactions, serum sickness, cross-allergy with other thienopyridines (such as ticlopidine, prasugrel - see "Special Instructions").